So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 Students entering a coding program can typically find minimum laptop spec requirements in their course material.

-While your specific needs may change depending on what OS and coding language you are using, these spec guidelines offer an excellent baseline idea of the sort of hardware specs you need to effectively work as a computer programmer.
+While your specific needs may change depending on what OS and coding language you're using, these spec guidelines offer an excellent baseline idea of the sort of hardware resources you need to work effectively as a computer programmer.

 - Intel i5 CPU, with an i7 recommended.